Triple Higgs Boson Production with Two Heavy Scalars at the LHC via a Simplified Approach: Phenomenological Analysis at the LHC

 where this operation is understood to be taken over the $(m_2,m_3)$-plane.

-The results are shown in fig.~\ref{fig:rholim}, at a 13.6 TeV LHC, and for integrated luminosities of $\mathcal{L}=300$~fb$^{-1}$ and $3000$~fb$^{-1}$.
+The results are shown in Fig.~\ref{fig:rholim}, at a 13.6 TeV LHC, and for integrated luminosities of $\mathcal{L}=300$~fb$^{-1}$ and $3000$~fb$^{-1}$. {The limits in Figs.~\ref{fig:sigmalim} and~\ref{fig:rholim} should be interpreted as projected sensitivities in the simplified double-resonant setup, and are not by themselves filtered by direct-search constraints on a particular scalar model.
+When we apply these limits to the TRSM parameter scan below, the scan points are required to satisfy the existing direct scalar-resonance constraints summarized in Table~\ref{tab:expanalyses}; the resulting comparison is shown in Fig.~\ref{fig:resscan}.}

-To demonstrate the region of the $(m_2,m_3)$-plane where the double-resonant process can provide information on the TRSM, we have performed a new parameter-space scan that includes the theoretical and experimental constraints as they were imposed in ref.~\cite{Karkout:2024ojx}.
-The scan was performed ``flat'' within the regions of parameters defined by table~\ref{tb:scanparams}.
-We note, however, that the density of parameter-space points found here is not meant to be representative of the true statistical distribution of the points in the space of the TRSM, and should not be interpreted as such.
+To demonstrate the region of the $(m_2,m_3)$-plane where the double-resonant process can provide information on the TRSM, we have performed a new parameter-space scan that includes the theoretical and experimental constraints as they were imposed in Ref.~\cite{Karkout:2024ojx}, as follows: